 I am a scrapbooking junkie.
 I admit it.

 My life changed sixteen years ago on a beautiful day in April in the Rockies as walked on the path near home with a new friend.
-As we strolled and talked, she explained to me about how she recorded her memories with photographs she had taken and how much fun it was!
+As we strolled and talked, she explained to me how she recorded her memories with photographs she had taken and how much fun it was!
 She even added stickers and used colored, acid-free paper and special pens in her albums to allow them to last for as long as possible.
 As she spoke, I felt an undeniable spark spring up in my heart.
 I knew then that I needed to create scrapbooks myself.
 And, so it began.

-Today, I continue to scrapbook because I love the process of putting together albums of my experiences (the joyful times and the challenging, difficult times) to understand and interpret my life.
-Scrapbooking helps me to appreciate life, to celebrate it and learn from it.
+Today, I continue to scrapbook because I love the process of putting together albums of my experiences (the joyful times and even the challenging, difficult times) to understand and interpret my life.
+Scrapbooking helps me to appreciate life, to celebrate it, and learn from it.
 It is also a lot of fun!
 Most importantly, scrapbooking helps me to know who I am and what I can become.